Every Day is a Performance of Self For Others

 You can never feel the exact texture and shape of my sadness, joy, or anger, as I can never feel yours.
 Everything is an approximation, yet we work hard to control our audience's perception of us, hoping for exactitude.

-There is little more cliché than the concept of wearing a mask in public, of the world being a stage on which we all perform.
+There is little more cliché than wearing a mask in public, of the world being a stage on which we all perform.
 Yet, the overuse of a cliché signifies its historical necessity and resonance with the human experience.

 While we can thank or damn Shakespeare, it was the brilliant mid-century sociologist Erving Goffman (the 73rd president of the American Sociological Association) who took that cliché and unpacked it, revealing how elaborately and seamlessly our disguises are woven into the fabric of human interaction.